nkadel/setuptoolrepo/README.md

 setuptoolrepo
 =============

-Wrapper for SRPM building tools for python setuptools update
+Wrapper for SRPM building tools for python setuptools and pip update

 The python-setuptools packages for RHEL 6 and 7 are so out of date they can no longer compile contemporary modules from https://pypi.org.
 It's useful to able to install RPMs, especially to use inside "mock", for building other RPMs of modern modules.

+python-pip is also updated, but only for RHEL 7 since the RHEL 6 update is simply impossible.

 Git Checkout
 ===========